SenseLogic/PENDOWN/README.md

 ### Installation

-Just put the `pendown.css` and `pendown.js` files in the same folder as your HTML files, or in a folder accessible from them.
+Just put the `pendown.css` and `pendown.js` files in the same folder as your HTML files, or in any folder accessible from them.

 ### Usage